xerocross/we-assert/README.md

 We can set the level using any of the following:
 `we.setLevel("DEBUG")`, `we.setLevel("WARN")`, or  `we.setLevel("ERROR")`.
 The default is "ERROR".

+### At Level and Lazy Evaluation

 A specific assertion can be assigned a level using the `atLevel` function as in this example.
 ```
 we.assert.atLevel("WARN").that(message, statement)
 ```

+When using atLevel, instead of directly passing a `statement` to be evaluated immediately, you can pass in a function of the form `() => boolean`.

-When using this construction, the *statement* will only be evaluated if the level given ("WARN") is greater than or equal to the threshhold level defined using `weAssert.setLevel`.
+When using this construction, the *boolean function* will only be evaluated if the level given ("WARN") is greater than or equal to the threshhold level defined using `weAssert.setLevel`.
 The order is `DEBUG` < `WARN` < `ERROR`.
 Thus, for example, if we set `weAssert.setLevel("ERROR")` and then execute
 ```
-we.assert.atLevel("WARN").that("test", statement)
+we.assert.atLevel("WARN").that("test", () => statement)
 ```
 then `statement` will not be evaluated and the handler will not be called and nothing will happen because `WARN` is not greater than or equal to the current level `ERROR`.

-By contrast, if you call
+However, you cannot pass a boolean-evaluating function into `we.assert.that` because logically it makes no sense.
+If you call
 ```
 we.assert.that("test", false)
 ```